Fear slows progress toward our goals, but there are things we can do about it! ⇔

 We fight fear with courage, and courage is not an absence of fear, but the choice to take consistent action in spite of fear.
 I’ll say that again: courage is the choice to take consistent action in spite of fear.
 We don’t call a soldier courageous because he was too ignorant to realize he was in danger and thus was not afraid; we say he was courageous when he bravely does what he was trained to do in spite of his fear of death.
 And just as hope is a choice you must make when external fears are beyond your control, it is easier to overcome your internal sources of fear if you are active, preferably thinking about how to help others, instead of passively thinking about yourself and all the things you want but do not have.

-I heard someone at the Bridge recently talk about flying a kite during the holiday.
+I recently heard someone talk about flying a kite one weekend.
 She said she didn’t know how, but wanted to try.
 So she bought a kite and started running with it behind her.
 It didn’t go up…because she was running with the wind.
 She had fun and got lots of exercise, but couldn’t get the kite to fly.
 Then a wise observer told her to run against the wind, because the kite needs resistance to fly.
 She turned around to run against the wind, and soon the kite was soaring in the sky!
 We need resistance to grow stronger.

 How to overcome a fear of speaking English—and bigger fears